Mike Wyn (M.A.) played basketball at Gonzaga University with NBA Hall of Famer John Stockton. He has coached at the HS & college levels.

 College Scholarships and Pro Contracts

-Parents too see travel teams as a way to train teens and younger players to achieve the ultimate goal: athletic scholarships.
-Considering the astronomical costs of clubs, financial planners estimate that making regular contributions to an educational 403b fund is more effective way to pay college tuition.
+Parents also see travel teams as a way to train teens and younger players to achieve the ultimate goal: athletic scholarships.
+Considering the astronomical costs of clubs, financial planners estimate that making regular contributions to an educational 403b fund is a more effective way to pay college tuition.
 Some parents hope the next generation will excel in sports beyond high school to erase their own failure.
 You can spot them a mile away: They're the coaches of little league, AYSO, and peewee football teams.
 Their offspring are all-stars, whether they have the physical prowess in them or not.
 When your kid asks you why they can't be quarterback or pitcher, good luck with that conversation.

 "Say it ain't it so, coach Joe."
 There is a sunny side to club sports, however, because most kids love playing on organized teams to the point where nothing else matters.
 It's their first love (before they discover the opposite sex, and even that attraction usually takes a back seat).
 When the sports bug bites, symptoms include seemingly endless hours of planning, participating, and thinking about the object of their passion.
 This obsession deserves a positive outlet.

 Just imagine how much practice it took Michael Jordan to become the greatest basketball player on the planet.
 Malcolm Gladwell's book Outliers argues that 10,000 hours—roughly 10 years—are necessary to master a skill.
-Other experts found even that's not enough, and doesn't account for the other factors that influence superior performance (Macnamara 2014).
+Other experts found even that's not enough and doesn't account for the other factors that influence superior performance (Macnamara 2014).
 In other words, you can't teach 7 feet.
 Another issue to consider: What if you practiced a skill incorrectly?
 You will be great at doing it wrong.
 This is where club coaches can help.

 What to Look for in a Club Team